standardgalactic/zet/_posts/2024-04-27-riscv-spec-issues.md

 of the same features but was designed with more focus on use in documentation.)

-Counter-intuitively, the success of SAIL is a barrier to improving this situation.
+Counter-intuitively, the success of Sail is a barrier to improving this situation.
 If radical changes are made, people may be concerned that there has been a change in the meaning of the specification, not just its appearance.

+*[For clarity, note that I am not suggesting that Liquid types, etc. are removed from the language: only that the syntax is simplified and decluttered in the common case.]*

-## Including SAIL in the documentation
+## Including Sail in the documentation

-The other problem with the SAIL specification is more fundamental but also easier to solve: the SAIL spec is not included in the architecture manual.
+The other problem with the Sail specification is more fundamental but also easier to solve: the Sail spec is not included in the architecture manual.
 The easiest option would be
 to include the entire spec as a giant appendix at the back of the document.
-But much better would to put each part of the SAIL spec on the same page as the natural language description of the same feature so that the SAIL spec can amplify your understanding of the natural language spec and the natural language spec can help you understand the SAIL spec.
+But much better would to put each part of the Sail spec on the same page as the natural language description of the same feature so that the Sail spec can amplify your understanding of the natural language spec and the natural language spec can help you understand the Sail spec.

 The frustrating thing here is that this actually a solved problem.
 The tools to pick out snippets of LaTeX to use in docs has existed for a long time, and there has been a [version of the unpriv spec with instruction semantics properly interleaved](https://github.com/rems-project/riscv-isa-manual/blob/sail/release/riscv-spec-sail-draft.pdf) since 2019.

-An even better integration of SAIL, in my opinion, is the way that the SAIL instruction specs are integrated into the [CHERI ISAv9 spec (e.g., see page 176)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-987.pdf#page=176).
+An even better integration of Sail, in my opinion, is the way that the Sail instruction specs are integrated into the [CHERI ISAv9 spec (e.g., see page 176)](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-987.pdf#page=176).
 This reduces a lot of the clutter and looks a lot more like normal ISA specs.

-*[Note: With RISC-V switching from LaTeX to ASCIIdoc, the tool you would probably want to use as the [SAIL-to-ASCIIdoc] tool.]*
+*[Note: With RISC-V switching from LaTeX to ASCIIdoc, the tool you would probably want to use is the [Sail-to-ASCIIdoc] tool.]*

-## Using SAIL in tools
+## Using Sail in tools

-Why do we have two executable parts to the specification: the SAIL specification and the Spike golden reference simulator?
+Why do we have two executable parts to the specification: the Sail specification and the Spike golden reference simulator?
-The historical reasons for this are clear but it would be good if Spike support for future extensions was generated from their SAIL specification.
+The historical reasons for this are clear but it would be good if Spike support for future extensions was generated from their Sail specification.

 This will take a bit of work to do.
-Mostly, this will consist of defining the interface that code generated from the SAIL specs uses to access parts of the state that are represented in Spike.
+Mostly, this will consist of defining the interface that code generated from the Sail specs uses to access parts of the state that are represented in Spike.